matthw/aotw2018ctf-writeups/day5/README.md

 maybe i could change "alarm" to call "system" for example.
 i'm a loser a quickly got discouraged by the apparent complexity of it, until i heard about "information leakage".

-The libc was kindly provided and we know (at least,, know i do), that wherever the libc is loaded in memory, the offsets between 2 given functions will always be the same.
+The libc was kindly provided and we know (at least,, know i do), that wherever the libc is loaded in memory, the offset between 2 given functions will always be the same.
 So if we could remotely leak the address of a libc given function, we could calculate the address of "system"..